TheSilvered/nest/docs/syntax.md

 same behaviour as C when the `break` keyword is omitted, you can use the `..` keyword.

-The following two codes are equivalent:
+The following two code snippets are equivalent:

 ```c
 // C / C++